fizzed/stork/README.md

 So you've engineered that amazing Java-based application.
 Then what?
 Distributing it or getting it into production is your new problem.
 Fat/uber jar?
 Vagrant?
 Docker?
-Traditional deploy?
+Rkt?
+LXD?
+Traditional bare metal deploy?
+There are so many options!

-Stork is a collection of utilities for optimizing your "after-build" workflow by filling in the gap between your Java build system and execution.
-Stork supports running your app anywhere (Docker, Vagrant, traditional systems).
+Stork is a collection of lightweight utilities for optimizing your "after-build" workflow by filling in the gap between your Java build system and execution.
+Using well-tested methods across operating systems, containers, etc. Stork will let you safely and securely run your app in any environment -- be it Docker, Rkt, LXD, or traditional systems.
+There are 3 main Stork components that you can pick and choose from to help with your app:

  - [stork-launcher](#stork-launcher) will generate well-tested, rock solid, secure launcher scripts from a yaml configuration file for either console or daemon/service JVM apps.
-   The generated launchers will run your app the same way regardless of whether running within Docker, Vagrant, or a traditional system.
+The generated launchers will run your app the same way regardless of whether running within a container or numerous different operating systems.

- - [stork-assembly](#stork-assembly) will assemble your JVM app into a standard, well-defined [canonical layout](docs/CANONICAL_LAYOUT.md) as a tarball ready for distribution or deployment.
+ - [stork-assembly](#stork-assembly) will assemble your JVM app into a standard, well-defined [canonical layout](docs/CANONICAL_LAYOUT.md) as a tarball ready for universal distribution or deployment.
+Regardless of whether your user is on Linux, Windows, OSX, *BSD, etc., our tarball will include everything for your user to be happy.

- - [stork-deploy](#stork-deploy) will rapidly and securely deploy your assembly via SSH into a versioned directory structure to Vagrant or a traditional system.
+ - [stork-deploy](#stork-deploy) will rapidly and securely deploy your assembly via SSH into a versioned directory structure to various operating systems.
    It will handle restarting daemons, use strict user/group permissions, and verify the deploy worked.
 Power users can combine with [Blaze](https://github.com/fizzed/blaze) for even more advanced deploys.